 - Domaine du Comte Liger-Belair, Vosne Clos du Chateau 2011 December 2, 2017

-- Vineyard Insight: Pommard Clos de la Commaraine Comte Louis-Michel Liger-Belair of Chateau de Vosne-Romanée has just entered an agreement with the owners of Pommard Clos de la Commaraine to help with the making the wine from this historic 3.75 ha monopole vineyard.
-This does set this vineyard on the map in a different way – first vintage is 2018.
-Clos de la Commaraine ...
+- Pommard Clos de la Commaraine 2018 Comte Louis-Michel Liger-Belair of the Chateau de Vosne-Romanée is now helping to make wine in Pommard, having entered an agreement with the owners of Pommard’s Clos de la Commaraine to assist making the wine from this historic 3.75-ha monopole vineyard.
+Tasting the 2018s at Domaine du Comte Liger-Belair, I had my first chance to taste the ...